 The researchers of Armines are currently applying movement sonification for vocational training as the most compatible method, taking into consideration the particularities of the craftsmanship.
 The motion capture of experts and their gestural skills related to glassblowing use case is getting implemented in collaboration of Armines and Cerfav, the National Innovation Center for Glass in France.

 For this purpose, recording sessions of the gestural know-how of the glassblower are being organised within Cerfav with the use of high precision motion capture technologies.
 More precisely, this is done with a special suit equipped with sensors that the expert glassblower wears throughout the sessions of recordings.
 The data recorded are categorised, so it is specified which gestures are performed, where one gesture stops and another starts, and what are the tools used.
 This is what we call the “gesture vocabulary”.

-The next step is to learn the gestures of a glassblower through gesture recognition and sonic feedback, where a user in front of a screen will try to reproduce the gestures of the professional glassblower.
+The next step is to learn the gestures of a glassblower through gesture recognition and sonic feedback, where a user will try to reproduce the gestures of the professional glassblower.
 Whenever there is a deviation between the craftsman’s gesture and the apprentice’s gesture, a sound feedback is provided based on the pitch fluctuation of a predefined sound.
 In this way, the apprentice perceives the quality of the sound and knows if they performed a gesture in the same way as the expert, and if they have to repeat and correct the gesture.

 The learning process as an enjoyable user experience

 Within this learning process developed in Mingei, one apprentice acquires the necessary skillset to perform and reproduce glassblower’s gestures and gradually improve their performance and technical prowess.
 Furthermore, the process itself is a positive enjoyable experience that brings pleasure and motivation as well as meaning and purpose for learning this craft.